jaantollander/masters-thesis/content/20_hpc.md

 LNet supports many network types, including high-speed networks used in HPC clusters.

 Lustre has a feature called *Lustre Jobstats* for collecting file system operations statistics from a Lustre file system.
-We discuss how we use Jobstats in Section \ref{monitoring-and-analysis}.
+We discuss how we use Jobstats in Section \ref{monitoring-system}.

 ## Slurm workload manager